jasonacox/Powerwall-Dashboard/README.md

     ./setup.sh
   ```

-The dashboard can be installed in three different configurations.
+The dashboard can be installed in four different configurations.

   ```
     Powerwall Dashboard (v4.0.0) - SETUP